-The Clallam Conservation District (CD) is locally governed by a 5 member board of Supervisors.
+The Clallam Conservation District is locally governed by a 5 member board of Supervisors.
 Our Board of Supervisors provides leadership, oversight, and vision for Clallam CD’s work.

 Board supervisors generously volunteer their time to help represent, lead, and serve the CD.
 They oversee policy, financial and district operations.